syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_5/section_7.md

     branch.
  7. If possible, write tests.
 We love tests.
  8. A well-documented pull request is much easier to review and merge.

-Before submitting a separate module, please consider submitting it to the [Incubator](https://github.com/balabit/syslog-ng-incubator) first, because it is easier to have your code accepted there.
-The Incubator is the repository of new and experimental modules.